asterisk/testsuite/README.txt

 within its own directory within the tests directory.
 Within that directory, there must be an executable called "run-test".
 The test directory may contain anything else that the test needs to do its job.
-A test configuration file may also exist that includes parameters that will be read by the top level test test script.
+A test configuration file may also exist that includes parameters that will be read by the top level test script.

         /tests